bbartling/easy-aso/README.md

 # Easy ASO

-Welcome to Easy ASO, the ultimate command tool for Automated Supervisory Optimization (ASO) of BACnet systems in EMIS applications.
+Easy ASO is a lightweight, Python-based orchestration layer that acts as the easy button for Automated Supervisory Optimization (ASO) in BACnet-powered HVAC systems.
-Built on a seamless Python asyncio framework, Easy ASO comes with a fully integrated BACnet asyncio stack for convenience, making BACnet—the default protocol in the HVAC industry—effortless to use.
+Built on top of an asyncio-first architecture, it provides a clean and modern control loop for energy optimization strategies while handling all BACnet/IP communication in the background.

-Other protocols can also be implemented during the development process, offering flexibility and extensibility.
+Whether used as a standalone service, embedded inside an EMIS pipeline, or integrated into a larger IoT/microservice framework, Easy ASO simplifies the complex task of supervisory control.
+Its design supports BACnet out of the box and can be extended to additional building automation protocols as your platform evolves.

 ---